godka/Pensieve-PPO/README.md

 ## Tensorboard Integration

-To monitor the training process in real-time, you can leverage Tensorboard.
+To monitor the training process in real time, you can leverage Tensorboard.
 Simply run the following command:

 ```
 tensorboard --logdir=./